andreasthoelke/dotvim/notes/scratch2022.md

 ,,<leader>sr :call SearchRepo( "\/\/.*" .
 GetInputStr('Search in repo: ') )<cr>
 also:
 leader fg - and then can use regex like //.*List to search in comments

-# Scala references with Trouble
-ged  - show workspace errors
-ge]/[ - next/prev error
-ger   - show references of symbol under cursor
-]q [q - next/prev reference in workspace

-# Scala Printer

-## SBT support
-1. needs this printer file as Main fpcourse/ src/main/scala/Main.scala

-`gew` `gee` this then namspace imports the indentif into Main/Printer

-2. start the sbt terminal with `space ro`

-`gei` does `runMain Printer`

-interactive programms can be seen in the running terminal

-## Scala-cli support

-1. needs this printer file as Printer.scala /Users/at/Documents/Server-Dev/effect-ts_zio/a_scala3/scala-cli-zio1/Printer.scala
-   in the same folder as the source file
-     /Users/at/Documents/Server-Dev/effect-ts_zio/a_scala3/scala-cli-zio1/a_effects.scala

-`gew` `gee` again just imports the identif into the Printer.scala

-`gei` does `scala-cli .`
-`space gei` does `scala-cli .` in a new/temp terminal

 ## Telescope useful maps